 4) Self-Massage Roller Stick

-- ✅ NO-SQUEAK, ERGONOMIC DESIGN: Made with premium thermoplastic spindles & a solid stainless steel core, our stick roller massager gets rid of tightness & knots for myofascial release & trigger point therapy without noise, skin-pinching or leg hair-pulling!
+- ✅ NO-SQUEAK, ERGONOMIC DESIGN: Made with premium thermoplastic spindles & a solid stainless steel core, our stick roller massager assists with tightness & knots without loud squeaky noise, skin-pinching or leg hair-pulling found on other rollers!

 The massage stick is cylindrical like the foam roller, but it’s smaller and slimmer.
 Because of this, you can consider it to be a slightly different, mini version of foam rollers.